vectorgrp/sil-kit/docs/vib-simulation.rst

 This allows for restarting a simulation and, e.g. saving simulation results in the user's code after reaching the stopped state.

 Allthough the |SystemController| interface can be used by every participant, the control of all participants of a simulation is usually delegated to a single dedicated system controller.
 The |SystemControllerExe| implements such a dedicated participant.

+.. _sec:sim-system-lifecycle:

 The system lifecycle
 ~~~~~~~~~~~~~~~~~~~~